szkly/node-kreta/README.md

 # 🎒 node-kreta

-A Node.js wrapper for KRÉTA!
+A Node.js API wrapper for KRÉTA!

 ## Features

 This library's functions help in the following:

--   Get every or only the latest evaluation(s), absence(s), note(s)
+- Get every or only the latest evaluation(s), absence(s), note(s) or upcoming exam(s)
 - Get your lessons for any week from your timetable
--   Get all cancelled or subbed lessons easily
+- Get all cancelled or substituted lessons easily
 - Get average grades easily
 - Get all information that is stored about you in KRÉTA
 - Get all homework which was given by a teacher
 - Add or delete personal homework for any lesson

-## Getting started

-### Installation
+## Installation

 Using npm:

-    $ npm install kreta-api
+    npm install node-kreta

-### Examples

-First, you have to import the kreta-api package and initialize a new KretaApi object.
+## Example

-    const KretaApi = require('kreta-api');
+    const Kreta = require('node-kreta');
-    const kreta = new KretaApi();
+    const kreta = new Kreta();

+    const instituteCode = 'klik000000000';
+    const username = '12345678912';
+    const password = '1970-01-01';

+    (async () => {
+	    // We store the bearer object which contains the accesss token and refresh token const bearer = await kreta.login(instituteCode, username, password);

+	    // We pass on the institute code and the access token which we received earlier const absences = await kreta.getAbsences(instituteCode, bearer.accessToken);

+	    console.log(absences);
+    })();